robvanderleek/mudslide/README.md

 # Mudslide

-> [!IMPORTANT]
-> The maintainers of this software cannot be held liable for misuse of this
+> [!IMPORTANT] The maintainers of this software cannot be held liable for
-> application, as stated in the [ISC
+> misuse of this application, as stated in the [ISC
 > license](https://github.com/robvanderleek/mudslide/blob/main/LICENSE).
 The
 > maintainers of Mudslide do not in any way condone the use of this application
 > in practices that violate the Terms of Service of WhatsApp.
 The maintainers
 > of this application call upon the personal responsibility of its users to use
 > this application in a fair way, as it is intended to be used.
+Use at your own
+> discretion.
+Do not spam people with this.
+We discourage any stalkerware, bulk
+> or automated messaging usage.

 > [!WARNING]
 > DO NOT USE THIS TOOL FOR IMPORTANT THINGS.